tsifrer/python-twitch-client/README.rst

     :alt: Latest Docs

-``python-twitch-client`` is an easy-to-use Python library for accessing the Twitch API
+``python-twitch-client`` is an easy to use Python library for accessing the Twitch API